Republic of the Congo: History

-In 1908, France organized French Equatorial Africa (AEF), comprising the Middle Congo, Gabon, Chad, and Oubangui-Chari (what later is Central African Republic).
+In 1908, France organized French Equatorial Africa (AEF), comprising the Middle Congo, Gabon, Chad, and Oubangui-Chari (which later became the Central African Republic).
 The French designated Brazzaville as the federal capital.
-Economic development during the first 50 years of colonial rule in Congo centered on natural-resource extraction.
-Construction of the Congo-Ocean Railway following World War I has been estimated to have cost at least 14,000 lives.
+Economic development during the first 50 years of colonial rule in Congo centered on natural resource extraction.
+Construction of the Congo–Ocean Railway following World War I has been estimated to have cost at least 14,000 lives.

 During the Nazi occupation of France during World War II, Brazzaville functioned as the symbolic capital of Free France between 1940 and 1943.
 The Brazzaville Conference of 1944 heralded a period of reform in French colonial policy.
 Congo "benefited" from the postwar expansion of colonial administrative and infrastructure spending as a result of its central geographic location within AEF and the federal capital at Brazzaville.
 It had a local legislature after the adoption of the 1946 constitution that established the Fourth Republic.

 Following the revision of the French constitution that established the Fifth Republic in 1958, AEF dissolved into its constituent parts, each of which became an autonomous colony within the French Community.
 During these reforms, Middle Congo became known as the Republic of the Congo in 1958 and published its first constitution in 1959.
 Antagonism between the Mbochis (who favored Jacques Opangault) and the Laris and Kongos (who favored Fulbert Youlou, the first black mayor elected in French Equatorial Africa) resulted in a series of riots in Brazzaville in February 1959, which the French Army subdued.

 Elections took place in April 1959.
 By the time the Congo became independent in August 1960, Opangault, the former opponent of Youlou, agreed to serve under him.
 Youlou, an avid anti-communist, became the first President of the Republic of the Congo.
 Since the political tension was so high in Pointe-Noire, Youlou moved the capital to Brazzaville.

 The Republic of the Congo became fully independent from France on 15 August 1960.
-Youlou ruled as the country's first president until labor elements and rival political parties instigated a 3-day uprising that ousted him.
+Youlou ruled as the country's first president until labor elements and rival political parties instigated a three-day uprising that ousted him.
 The Congolese military took over the country and installed a civilian provisional government headed by Alphonse Massamba-Débat.